 Defy Wood Stain

 The stain prevents the wood from graying as it gets older.
-The wood stain preserves the natural color of the wood, and it enhances the beauty of the wood as it results in a semi-transparent finish.
+The wood stain preserves the natural color of the wood, enhancing its beauty as it results in a semi-transparent finish.

 The finish protects and seals your wood from water penetration.
-The oil penetrates inside the wood pores, and that allows it to bond easily with the stain.
+The oil penetrates the wood pores, allowing it to bond easily with the stain.
 The finish lasts longer.

 General Finishes Wood Stain

 It is a premium, quality wood stain ideal for exterior surfaces.
 The pigment works on vertical surfaces such as garage doors and furniture, and the water-based stains are not for large and horizontal surfaces such as decks.

 The UV absorbers protect the wood from sunlight, reducing the chances of changing color due to sunlight.
 Mold and mildew growth is reduced.
 Use a brush, roller, or spray for the application.

 The clean-up is easy and quick.
 It requires soap and water.
 Stir the contents before use.
 Dilution is allowed for a lighter color.
 Remove the dust after sanding.
 Work in a well-ventilated area so that the process does not take long.

 Old Masters 11916 Stain

 The Old master stain comes with an easy process that has qualities to control color changes.
 It is for interior use, and use it on exterior surfaces when you apply a topcoat with a protective finish.